azoor-desu/azoor-desu.github.io/_posts/projects/2017-07-01-BlindFire.md

 ---

 ## **Project Description**
-Play against a friend in this slipt screen shooter.
+Play against a friend in this split screen shooter.
 However, you won't be able to see your enemy on your own screen!
-You will have to rely on looking at your friend's screen, or look at the radar.
+You will have to rely on looking at your friend's screen, or look at the mini map.
 The enemy will be visible for a brief period when hit, so take the chance to keep shooting!

 ## **Roles and Responsibilities**
 Tech Lead | Game Programmer